-- Using books, notes, or other materials during an examination, unless expressly permitted. - Using purchased essays, term papers, or preparatory research for such papers. - Copying others' work or engaging in unauthorized cooperation during an assignment or examination. - Allowing another student to copy from an examination or other assignment intended to be performed independently. - Borrowing from published works, whether material is taken verbatim or with minor alterations, without proper and/or sufficient acknowledgment. - Submitting as one's own work originally done by someone else. - Submitting the same written report in more than one course without prior approval from the instructor(s) involved. - Stealing examinations or assignments. - Supplying or selling examinations or assignments. - Misrepresenting statements concerning work submitted. - Falsifying or fabricating experimental data or results. - Falsifying or fabricating the need for extensions on papers or make-up examinations; and - Misrepresenting identity in an online course.
+- Using books, notes, or other materials during an examination, unless expressly permitted. - Using purchased essays, term papers, or preparatory research for such - Copying others' work or engaging in unauthorized cooperation during an assignment or examination. - Allowing another student to copy from an examination or other assignment intended to be performed independently. - Borrowing from published works, whether material is taken verbatim or with minor alterations, without proper and/or sufficient acknowledgment. - Submitting as one's own work originally done by someone else. - Submitting the same written report in more than one course without prior approval from the instructor(s) involved. - Stealing examinations or assignments. - Supplying or selling examinations or assignments. - Misrepresenting statements concerning work submitted. - Falsifying or fabricating experimental data or results. - Falsifying or fabricating the need for extensions on papers or make-up examinations: and - Misrepresenting identity in an online course. - The submission of text or other material generated by AI (artificial intelligence) not expressly allowed by the instructor

 The purpose of the Academic Integrity Policy is to ensure that faculty oversees the application of sanctions resulting from academic dishonesty and that due process is provided to all parties.
 The primary responsibility for maintaining personal integrity and honor in academic activities rests with the student.
+Lackawanna College reserves the right to use plagiarism detection tools, such as Plagiarism Check or similar.

 Lackawanna College's faculty members have agreed to proceed in a uniform manner whenever they detect violations of academic integrity.
-Therefore, regardless of the form these violations take (see list above), and regardless of the class, location, or instructor, an offending student (or students) will incur the same penalty: a failing grade (F) for the assignment.
+Therefore, regardless of the form these violations take (see list above), and regardless of the class, location, or instructor, an offending student (or students) will incur the same penalty; a grade of 0% for the assignment.
 This action will be taken immediately after the violation has been reported and, unless reversed through the appeal process (see below), will remain in effect.